Clayton Bailey

 Clayton George Bailey (March 9, 1939 – June 6, 2020), was an American artist who worked primarily in the mediums of ceramic and metal sculpture.

 Early life and education

 Clayton George Bailey was born on March 9, 1939, in Antigo, Wisconsin.
-In middle school he met his future wife, artist Betty Joan Graveen (later known as Betty G. Bailey).
+In middle school he met his future wife, artist Betty Joan Graveen (Betty G. Bailey).

 Bailey attended the University of Wisconsin–Madison, where he received a B.S. degree in 1961, followed by an M.S. in Art and Art Education in 1962.
 In 1962, Bailey served as a technical assistant to Harvey Littleton, who was conducting glassblowing seminars at the Toledo Museum of Art.